ElMehdiLebbar/SeuleJs/README.md

 #### Example

-🔹 Alert the text of each <li> element:
+🔹 Alert the text of each &lt;li&gt; element:

 ```html
 <div id="app">